trinitronx/raspbian_bootstrap/README.md

 ### install `chef-client` on raspberry pi (`raspbian`).

 Chef doesn't offer a omnibus `chef-client` for raspberry pi yet.
 This `knife bootstrap` script helps get around that by offering you a few methods to get a Raspberry Pi ready chef-client.

-building `ruby` and gem installing `chef-client` onto the node.

 There are bootstrap scripts to support both `raspbian-wheezy` and `raspbian-jessie`.
 The commands below replace the release codename with the OS running on your Raspberry Pi.
 If for some reason you do not wish to run `ssh` in the subshell, just replace it manually.